Simphone implements state-of-the-art, 256-bit cryptographic security (the highest by today's standards) with the following features:

 This part takes place during the already described RSA handshake.
 Both peers agree on cipher(s) that will be used to encrypt and decrypt data.
 No information about the cipher(s) agreed upon is revealed in packets sent over the network.

 Each user has a non-empty list of preferred ciphers, which by default contains all of the supported ciphers that take at least a 32-byte key, except the composite cipher.
-During the cipher handshake, both peers attempt to agree on a random cipher preferred by both sides; if such a cipher doesn't exist, each side will use one of their preferred ciphers for their sending side of the (TCP and UDP) connection.
+During the cipher setup, both peers attempt to agree on a random cipher preferred by both sides; if such a cipher doesn't exist, each side will use one of their preferred ciphers for their sending side of the (TCP and UDP) connection, as long as it is supported by the other side.

 The server sets encrypt_cipher and decrypt_cipher to decide which cipher(s) will be used for encryption (client-side decryption) and decryption (client-side encryption) by applying the following algorithm: